oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/1-policies/1-policies.md

     1. Name: *document-understanding-access-policy*
     1. Description: *policy to enable access to Document Understanding service*
-    1. Set *Compartment* to your root compartment and toggle on the manual editor.
+    1. Set *Compartment* to your root compartment.
 The root compartment will be called *name of tenancy (root)*, and it will be the top compartment in the compartment list.
     ![OCI Create policy](./images/policyeditor.png)

+    1. In the *Policy Builder* section, toggle **Show manual editor** on

     1. Add the below statement in the *Policy Builder* field to allow all the users in your tenancy to use Document Understanding.
 This is a required policy.
         ```
         <copy>allow any-user to manage ai-service-document-family in tenancy</copy>